vishivishvish/my-books/README.md

 # my-books

-A personal collection of books, kept here for backup and easy access.
+A personal collection of some books I've always wanted to (but unfortunately never yet found the time to) read, kept here for backup and easy access.

 ## Science, Futurism & Technology